 Parallel, regularly spaced lines on a ceiling: That's the look of a shiplap ceiling.
-Long, room-width wood boards create a feeling that's peaceful, orderly, and calming.
-Shiplap goes up in a day or two with the help of an assistant.
-If not in stock already, shiplap boards can be ordered from your local home center or lumberyard.
+Long, room-width wood boards create a peaceful, orderly, and calming feeling.
+You can install shiplap on your own with the help of an assistant and some carpentry tools.
+Shiplap boards can be ordered from your local home center or lumberyard if not in stock already.

 Shiplap is often used on interior walls for decorative purposes.
 Aesthetics are also the primary reason for installing shiplap on the ceiling.
 Shiplap can cover up popcorn or other textured ceilings or ceilings that are stained or chipping.